Steak 'n Shake

 Steak 'n Shake Operations, Inc., doing business as Steak 'n Shake, is an American fast food chain concentrated primarily in the Midwestern United States along with locations in the rest of the country plus locations in Western Europe.
 The company is headquartered in Indianapolis, Indiana, and is a wholly owned subsidiary of Biglari Holdings.

 The menu features primarily burgers and hand-dipped milkshakes; other entrees, side items, and drinks are also available.
-The corporation's slogan, "Famous for Steakburgers", refers to its most prominent food item, the Steakburger.
+The corporation's slogan, "Famous for Steakburgers," refers to its most prominent food item, the Steakburger.
 The "steak" in the restaurant name comes from the menu item.
-Most restaurant locations have drive-thru, in addition to indoor dining.
+Most restaurant locations have a drive-through, in addition to indoor dining.

 In 2018, there were 628 Steak 'n Shake restaurants.
 Of those, 414 were corporate-owned, and 214 franchised.
 The company has since attempted to convert to a fully franchised model.

 In 2021, the company had 536 locations, but the number dropped to 493 by March 31, 2023, according to Biglari Holdings; not all of those were in operation at that time.
 The company has shifted away from full-service restaurants toward a drive-thru model and kiosk service.

 By the end of 2024, the company had 426 company-operated and franchise locations in 26 states plus the District of Columbia.
 The company had also retreated from many of the states that it had expanded into during the first two decades of the 21st century.

 History

-A. H. "Gus" Belt (born in Morrisonville, Illinois) founded Steak 'n Shake in Normal, Illinois, in February 1934, after serving four years in the United States Marine Corps.
+A. H. "Gus" Belt (born in Jerseyville, Illinois) founded Steak 'n Shake in Normal, Illinois, in February 1934, after serving four years in the United States Marine Corps.
 He converted the combination gas station and chicken restaurant that he owned (Shell's Chicken) into a hamburger stand.

-Steak 'n Shake's slogan, "In Sight, It Must Be Right", originally referred to Belt's practice of wheeling a barrel of T-bone, sirloin, and round steaks into the public area of his restaurant, then grinding them into burgers in front of his customers—it was intended to reassure customers of the product's wholesomeness as at the time, ground beef was still viewed with skepticism by the general public, based on the likelihood of its having impurities deliberately added to it.
+Steak 'n Shake's slogan, "In Sight, It Must Be Right," originally referred to Belt's practice of wheeling a barrel of T-bone, sirloin, and round steaks into the public area of his restaurant, then grinding them into burgers in front of his customers — it was intended to reassure customers of the product's wholesomeness as at the time, ground beef was still viewed with skepticism by the general public, based on the likelihood of it having impurities deliberately added to it.

 It also assured Belt's customers of the veracity of his "Steakburger" claim.
 Later patrons were assured that Steakburgers were still made from these ingredients "at our own commissary" for shipment to the restaurants, where the open grill line remained "in sight" to customers.